 Solution: Stick to a regular watering schedule, and consider climate too.
 When it is too dry you need to water more, look at your own skin, you need to moisturise more when the season is dry.
 For Areca palm, ensure the soil is consistently moist but not waterlogged.
 Adjust your watering frequency based on environmental conditions.

 The Issue: Very common reason.
 Areca palms are native to tropical climates with high humidity.
 In dry indoor environments, low humidity can cause the tips of the palm fronds to turn brown.
 Please note, if you keep the plant indoors, you must make sure proper aeration is there and not in AC.
 Avoid keeping in dark and closed staircases where there is no ventilation.
+You can keep them in pots made of natural materials for proper aeration rather than using plastic planters.

 Solution: Increase humidity around the plant by misting it regularly or using a humidifier.
 Placing a tray of water near the plant can also help maintain higher humidity levels.